Biological warfare: Genetics

 Most of the biosecurity concerns in synthetic biology are focused on the role of DNA synthesis and the risk of producing genetic material of lethal viruses (e.g. 1918 Spanish flu, polio) in the lab.
 Recently, the CRISPR/Cas system has emerged as a promising technique for gene editing.
 It was hailed by The Washington Post as "the most important innovation in the synthetic biology space in nearly 30 years."
 While other methods take months or years to edit gene sequences, CRISPR speeds that time up to weeks.
 Due to its ease of use and accessibility, it has raised a number of ethical concerns, especially surrounding its use in the biohacking space.

+Dual-Use Risks of Selected Biotechnology Tools

+Synthetic biology provides the technical capacity to fundamentally alter the bioweapons landscape by enabling the reconstitution of an eradicated or extinct human pathogen.
+Reports highlight the immediate security concern of "re-creating known pathogen viruses".
+This capability drastically lowers the barrier to entry for acquiring highly dangerous agents.
+The deliberate synthesis of the Horsepox virus, an Orthopoxvirus, from commercially acquired DNA segments, stands as a critical academic demonstration of this dual-use capability.
+This experiment proved that highly complex pox viruses could be engineered.